-As the IFS Standards are used internationally, it is important that customers understand the content of the audit report; this is particularly important in relation to deviations and non-conformities identified by the auditor, as well as corrective actions proposed from the audited company.
-To make use of IFS internationally and to make it widely understandable, the following rationale/explanations for deviations and non-conformities shall be always translated into English within the action plan (chart N° 5, Field A) and within the audit report:

-- Requirements evaluated with a C or D
+changed As the IFS Standards are used internationally, it is important that customers understand the con- tent of the audit report; this is particularly important in relation to deviations and non-conformi- ties identified by the auditor, as well as corrections and corrective actions proposed from the audited company.
+To make use of IFS internationally and to make it widely understandable, the following rationale/explanations for deviations and non-conformities shall be always translated into English within the action plan (chart N° 4) and within the audit report: Requirements evaluated with a C or D Major non-conformities changed KO requirements scored with a C or a D The audit scope (on the relevant page of the audit report) Detailed activity (operating processes, if there are subcontracted activities, etc.) of the com- pany, which is described in the company profile.
+More detailed explanations on topics to be translated are defined in ANNEX 2, Part 4. changed The corrections and corrective actions related to these deviations and non-conformities shall also be translated into English in the action plan. deleted Chart N° 5: Outline action plan for translation changed It is an obligation and the responsibility of the certification bodies to translate these explanations, corrections and corrective actions.
+The translation shall be made under each sentence of the original version and included in the audit report, before uploading the final audit report to the Database.

-- Major non-conformities

-- KO requirements scored with a B or a D

-- The audit scope (on the relevant page of the audit report)

-• Detailed activity (operating processes, if there are subcontracted activities, etc.) of the company, which is described in the company profile.
-More detailed explanations on topics to be translated are defined in ANNEX 2, Part 2.

-The corrective actions related to these deviations and non-conformities shall also be translated into English in the action plan (chart N° 5, Field B).

-Chart N° 5: Outline action plan for translation